If you have this TV, it has 3 critical bugs so update the firmware now

 However, for average consumers who still want to take advantage of the benefits of current technology while keeping safety and privacy a priority, the best defense is to keep all your smart gadgets patched with the latest firmware.

-Tags: apps, Bugs, company, convenience, data, data collection, device, downloads, features, files, fun, gadgets, hackers, home, home network, internet, Internet of Things, issues, Komando, malware, models, network, photos, Podcast, privacy, safety, security, settings, smartphones, software, software update, Sony, streaming, streaming services, tablet, tech, technology, update, updates, video, videos, Wi, Wi-Fi
+Tags: apps, Bugs, company, convenience, data, data collection, device, downloads, features, files, fun, gadgets, hackers, home, home network, internet, Internet of Things, issues, Komando, malware, models, network, photos, podcasts, privacy, safety, security, settings, smartphones, software, software update, Sony, streaming, streaming services, tablet, tech, technology, update, updates, video, videos, Wi, Wi-Fi